Samsung's slim $199 Galaxy Watch Active doubles down on fitness

 A straightforward design that's really simple

 Samsung took a step back with the Galaxy Watch Active.
 It's a super slim and lightweight, mostly bland smartwatch.
 You can get it in your choice of black, green, silver or rose gold (although the green looks more like a blue).
-Either way, you'll get a smaller 40-millimeter display that retains a wide bezel around it, but the physical rotating bezel of the old Galaxy Watch is gone with the wind.
+Either way, you'll get a smaller 28.1-millimeter display that retains a wide bezel around it, but the physical rotating bezel of the old Galaxy Watch is gone with the wind.

 More importantly, though, the display is beautiful.
 Samsung has managed to pack in a Super AMOLED panel with a layer of Corning Gorilla Glass for durability, so it should be able to handle a few dings.
 In my testing, it was easy to read in sunlight (even on a very bright day) and got bright.